-In addition to continuing the development of CGT9486 in GIST patients, we are pursuing development of the compound in patients living with Advanced Systemic Mastocytosis ("AdvSM") and Non-Advanced Systemic Mastocytosis ("Non-AdvSM").
+In addition to continuing the development of bezuclastinib in GIST patients, we are pursuing development of the compound in patients living with Advanced Systemic Mastocytosis ("AdvSM") and Non-Advanced Systemic Mastocytosis ("Non-AdvSM").
 The vast majority of AdvSM and Non-AdvSM patients have a KIT D816V mutation.
 Patients with AdvSM have a significantly diminished lifespan with a median survival of less than 3.5 years.
 For patients with Non-AdvSM, there are no available approved therapies, and while their lifespan is not impacted by the disease, these patients suffer from a poor quality of life and new treatment options are badly needed.
 Emerging clinical data for other kinase inhibitors with activity against KIT D816V have shown that the disease is highly sensitive to inhibition of the target.
-CGT9486 was specifically designed to selectively inhibit KIT mutations on exon 17, including KIT D816V, and we aim to expand the clinical development of this program to treat systemic mastocytosis patients.
+Bezuclastinib was specifically designed to selectively inhibit KIT mutations on exon 17, including KIT D816V, and we have expanded the clinical development program to include clinical trials in SM patients.

-The FDA has cleared our Investigational New Drug ("IND") submission for a Phase 2 study in patients with AdvSM, which remains on track for initiation in the first half of 2021.
-Subject to feedback from regulatory authorities, we expect to initiate a clinical trial in Non-AdvSM patients in the second half of 2021.
-We expect to rapidly assess CGT9486 activity in mastocytosis patients by monitoring levels of serum tryptase, a relevant biomarker of disease activity which is elevated in these patients.
+The FDA has cleared our Investigational New Drug ("IND") submission for a Phase 2 trial in patients with AdvSM, now known as APEX, which was initiated in the second quarter of 2021.
+We expect to report preliminary data from patients treated in the APEX trial in the first half of 2022.
+Following recent positive interactions with FDA, we remain on track and expect to initiate a clinical trial in Non-AdvSM patients, known as SUMMIT, in the second half of 2021.
+By monitoring relevant biomarkers of disease activity, including levels of serum tryptase, we expect to rapidly assess bezuclastinib activity in SM patients.

-Worldwide rights to develop and commercialize CGT9486, as well as an additional selective KIT inhibitor, CGT0206, are exclusively licensed from Plexxikon.
+Worldwide rights to develop and commercialize bezuclastinib, as well as an additional selective KIT inhibitor, CGT0206, are exclusively licensed from Plexxikon.
 Under the terms of the license agreement, Plexxikon received an upfront payment and is eligible for additional development milestones and mid- to high- single-digit royalty payments.

-Patents protecting CGT9486 include composition of matter claims which have issued in the US and other key territories and provide exclusivity through 2033 and potentially beyond through patent term extensions.
+Patents protecting bezuclastinib include composition of matter claims which have issued in the US and other key territories and provide exclusivity through 2033 and potentially beyond through patent term extensions.